Monday, January 19, 2026

 Blake Mycoskie | Courtesy Kendrick Brinson for Toms

-According to Rob Grover and Gary Logan, co-founders of the psilocybin-assisted retreat service, The Journeymen Collective, the interest in psychedelic healing is coming largely from white-collar CEOs, entrepreneurs, and high-profile celebrities and athletes.
+According to Rob Grover and Gary Logan, co-founders of the British Columbia-based psilocybin-assisted retreat service, The Journeymen Collective, the interest in their brand of psychedelic healing is coming largely from white-collar CEOs, entrepreneurs, as well as high-profile celebrities and athletes.

-The Journeymen came to be after the team quit their day jobs (Grover is a geologist by trade and Logan an actor) after Logan’s mother, who had been living with the couple (Grover and Logan are married), passed away.
+The Journeymen Collective was born after Logan and Grover quit their day jobs (Grover is a geologist by trade and Logan an actor) after Logan’s mother, who had been living with the couple (Grover and Logan are married), passed away.

 The Journeymen Collective co-founders, Gary Logan and Rob Grover